-- nattokinase.
-This is an enzyme extracted from natto, a Japanese food made of fermented soya beans.
-By activating plasminogen, nattokinase helps to break down fibrin, a substance that circulates in the blood and can build up to the point where it causes a blood clot to form.
-In addition, nattokinase helps to reduce the activity of renin, a compound that increases blood pressure.
-Nattokinase thus helps to both prevent the formation of clots and reduce hypertension.
-It also has anti-atherosclerotic properties (6-7);
+- Nattokinase – this is an enzyme extracted from natto, a Japanese food made of fermented soybeans.
+By activating plasminogen, nattokinase helps break down fibrin, a substance that circulates in the blood and can build up to the point where it causes a blood clot to form.
+In addition, nattokinase helps reduce the activity of renin, a compound that increases blood pressure.
+Nattokinase thus helps both to prevent the formation of clots and reduce hypertension.
+It also has anti-atherosclerotic properties (6-7).

-- serrapeptase.
-This enzyme is able to break down certain proteins and is actually used by silkworms to dissolve their cocoons.
+- Serrapeptase – this enzyme, able to break down certain proteins, is used by silkworms to dissolve their cocoons.
 In the human body, serrapeptase breaks down dead or damaged tissue.
-It thus helps to dissolve plaque, the harmful fibrous layer that builds up on artery walls, and clots, without affecting healthy cells.
-It also promotes a reduction in swelling by draining fluid that accumulates in tissues (8-10);
+It thus helps dissolve plaque, the harmful fibrous layer that builds up on artery walls, and clots, without affecting healthy cells.
+It also promotes a reduction in swelling by draining fluid that accumulates in tissues (8-10).

-- pterostilbene.
-Found in grapes and blueberries, this super antioxidant is similar to resveratrol but is even more bioavailable.
-Pterostilbene helps to both prevent the accumulation of LDL cholesterol and normalise blood pressure.
-It also has soothing and stress-relieving effects, a significant benefit given that stress is a major factor in the deterioration of arteries and veins (13-14) ;
+- Pterostilbene – found in grapes and blueberries, this super antioxidant is similar to resveratrol but is even more bioavailable.
+Pterostilbene helps both prevent the accumulation of LDL cholesterol and normalize blood pressure.
+It also has soothing and stress-relieving effects, a significant benefit given that stress is a major factor in the deterioration of arteries and veins (13-14).

-- magnesium ascorbyl phosphate.
-This rare and stable form of vitamin C is 20 times more powerful than standard forms of vitamin C. It helps to combat oxidative stress and supports production of collagen which plays a role in healthy blood vessel function (15-16)
+- Magnesium ascorbyl phosphate – this rare and stable form of vitamin C is 20 times more powerful than standard forms of vitamin C. It helps combat oxidative stress and support collagen production, which plays a role in healthy blood vessel function (15-16).

-Firstly, the nattokinase, serrapeptase, pterostilbene and d-alpha tocopherol help to prevent and eliminate the atheromatous plaque which progressively clogs up the arteries (20-23).
-In addition, the nattokinase and serrapeptase exert a powerful 'fibrinolytic' effect: they play a part in preventing the formation of blood clots or 'thrombi' (24-25).
+First, nattokinase, serrapeptase, pterostilbene, and d-alpha tocopherol help prevent and eliminate the atheromatous plaque which progressively clogs up the arteries (20-23).
+In addition, nattokinase and serrapeptase exert a powerful 'fibrinolytic' effect: they play a part in preventing the formation of blood clots or 'thrombi' (24-25).

-Plasminogen Activator's dual action helps reduce the risk of arterial obstruction which can cause serious cardiovascular problems such as myocardial infarction (heart attack), stroke, angina, and sudden ischaemia.
+Plasminogen Activator's dual action helps reduce the risk of arterial obstruction which can cause serious cardiovascular problems such as myocardial infarction (heart attack), stroke, angina, and sudden ischemia.

-Lastly, as potent antioxidants, the ascorbyl magnesium phosphate, OPCs, pterostilbene and vitamin E combat oxidative stress.
-Several studies have shown that free radical attack on cells is strongly implicated in the development of cardiovascular disease and aging in general (30-32).
+Lastly, as potent antioxidants, ascorbyl magnesium phosphate, OPCs, pterostilbene, and vitamin E combat oxidative stress.
+Several studies have shown that free radical attack on cells is greatly implicated in the development of cardiovascular disease and aging in general (30-32).

 In addition to these principal benefits:

-- the ascorbyl magnesium phosphate in Plasminogen Activator also supports strong immunity (33);
+- The ascorbyl magnesium phosphate in Plasminogen Activator also supports a robust immunity (33).

-- the nattokinase and serrapeptase may also be able to dissolve amyloid plaques (which can form in the brain and impair cognitive function) (34);
+- The nattokinase and serrapeptase may also be able to dissolve amyloid plaques (which can form in the brain and impair cognitive functions) (34).

 There are several additional steps you can take to prevent the development of atheromatous plaque.
-We know these atheromas are likely to obstruct arteries over time (a process called 'stenosis') but they can also become suddenly detached, causing a blood clot, which can itself block the artery (known as 'thrombosis'.
-To reduce the risk of such cardiac problems, try to:
+We know these atheromas are likely to obstruct arteries over time (a process called 'stenosis') but they can also become suddenly detached, causing a blood clot, which can itself block the artery, known as 'thrombosis'.
+To reduce the risk of such cardiac problems, you can try to: